yaser7yh/ex0/README.md

-This is the user in which the exercises for "Introduction to Computer Science" Course will be uploaded.
+This is ex0 repo, you need to fork the repositery and than submit a git dir with the file ex0.c we provided in the submit system.
-To submit the exercises in the "Submit" system, you have to fork the relevant project, work on it in your comfortable place, and then submit a git dir to the system.
+You need to get a mail with a "100".

-Good luck!
+If you didn't, something went wrong.